khmaher/SNPs-discovery-for-Fluidigm/README.md

   <br>
   <br>

   Now we have run trimmomatic we can check how successful our quality control has been but running fastQC and MultiQC again.
+These can be found in the 'fastqc2' folder when the script has finished running.
    <br><br>

    <br>